adcondev/huffman-cipher/README.md

 # Huffman Cipher 🔐

-A symmetric encryption system that combines Huffman coding for compression with XOR cipher for security.
+A symmetric encryption system that combines Huffman coding for compression with RSA cipher for security.
 Achieve both data compression and encryption in a single pass.

 ## Overview

 Huffman Cipher provides:
 - **Compression**: Via Huffman coding algorithm
-- **Encryption**: Using XOR cipher with key expansion
+- **Encryption**: Using RSA cipher with key expansion
 - **Efficiency**: Single-pass compression and encryption
 - **Security**: Key-based symmetric encryption